theKashey/faste/README.md

 From this prospective faste is closer to RxJX.

 Usually "FSM" are more focused on state transitions, often even omitting any operations on message receive.
->In the Traffic Light example it could be useful, but in more real life examples - no.
+In the Traffic Light example it could be useful, but in more real life examples - probably not.

-Faste is more about _when_ you will be able to do _what_. _What_ you will do, _when_ you receive event, and what you will do next.
+Faste is more about _when_ you will be able to do _what_. __What__ you will do, __when__ you receive event, and what you will do next.

-Keeping in mind the best practices, like KISS and DRY, it is better to invert state->message->action connection, as long actions is most complex part of it, and messages are usually reused across different states.
+Keeping in mind the best practices, like KISS and DRY, it is better to invert state->message->action connection, as long as actions are most complex part of it, and messages are usually reused across different states.

 And, make things more common we will call "state" as a "phase", and "state" will be for "internal state".